thsowers/NewLeaf/server/README.md

 ## Scaffolding

-Feathers-plus has a powerful command line interface.
+Feathers has a powerful command line interface.
 Here are a few things it can do:

 ```
-$ npm install -g @feathers-plus/cli          # Install Feathers-plus CLI
+$ npm install -g @feathersjs/cli          # Install Feathers CLI

-$ feathers-plus generate options             # Specify options for this app
-$ feathers-plus generate app                 # Generate scaffolding for app
-$ feathers generate authentication           # Generate authentication and user-entity service
-$ feathers-plus generate secret              # Generate a new secret for authentication
-$ feathers-plus generate service             # Generate a new service with its model
+$ feathers generate service               # Generate a new Service
-$ feathers-plus generate graphql             # Generate a GraphQL endp;oint for services
+$ feathers generate hook                  # Generate a new Hook
-$ feathers-plus generate all                 # Regenerate the entire app
-$ feathers-plus help                         # Show all commands
+$ feathers help                           # Show all commands
 ```

 ## Help

-For more information on all the things you can do, visit [the generator](https://generator.feathers-plus.com/), [FeathersJS](http://docs.feathersjs.com) and [extensions](https://feathers-plus.github.io/).
+For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).

 ## Changelog